 At the onset of the coronavirus pandemic, most people hoped that things would be back to normal by the end of the year.
-Unfortunately, now it seems certain we’ll have to wait until well into 2021 for things to settle down again.
-The virus has impacted almost every aspect of life over the past seven months and will continue to do so for the foreseeable future.
-Particularly, the holiday season will be unique and unprecedented because of the ongoing pandemic.
+Unfortunately, now it seems inevitable we’ll have to wait until well into 2022 for things to settle down again.
+The virus has impacted almost every aspect of life over the past two years and will continue to do so for the foreseeable future.
+This holiday season will be unique and unprecedented with the discovery of the Omicron COVID-19 variant.

 Holiday parties will look different, for starters.
-The CDC has already released recommendations for Halloween including small gatherings and cautious trick or treating.
-As we move toward Black Friday, it’s likely that holiday shopping will be turned upside down as we get closer to Christmas and COVID cases continue to increase.
+We’ve already celebrated the Thanksgiving holiday and shopped on Black Friday and Cyber Monday.
+It’s possible that holiday shopping will be turned upside down as we get closer to Christmas and COVID cases continue to increase.
 Many companies are already prepping for increased online demand and hiring tons of seasonal workers as a result.

-So how will holiday shopping trends shift this year?
-Emerging consumer data shows that travel and spending could trend downward this year.
+So, how will holiday shopping trends shift this year?

 How Our Shopping Habits are Changing

 According to data from Fluent Pulse, in a typical year, about 65 percent of shoppers handle their gift lists between September and August.
 While 21 percent of consumers said they planned to get their shopping done before Thanksgiving, more than 40 percent said they still didn’t have a plan.
 However, expect consumers to shop earlier than usual this year to avoid shipping delays, primarily because of the ongoing supply chain crisis at ports across the U.S.